10 Ways You Can Help The Parents Of A Premature Baby

-The arrival of a new baby is an amazing and truly life-changing event.
+The arrival of a premature baby is an amazing and truly life-changing event.

 Pregnancy is the perfect countdown to get the nursery painted, assemble the cot and purchase plenty of cute outfits.

 However, if baby suddenly makes an unscheduled arrival, your world can turn upside down very quickly.

 A premature baby is one that arrives before 37 weeks of pregnancy.
 This doesn’t necessarily mean that all premature babies will be tiny, but it often means that Mum and Dad can face a long and uncertain spell at the hospital.

 As a parent of a preemie, like most pregnant women I was blissfully unaware of what was ahead.

 Having your baby arrive early is a scary and overwhelming experience.